NSL-MT: Linguistically Informed Negative Samples for Efficient Machine Translation in Low-Resource Languages: Limitations

 \paragraph{Evaluation Scope}

-We rely mainly on automatic metrics to evaluate translation quality.
+We rely mainly on automatic metrics and human evaluation to evaluate translation quality.
 While BLEU, chrF++, and COMET correlate with human judgments, they do not capture all aspects of translation adequacy.
 COMET in particular uses learned representations that might not fully capture the semantic nuances of low-resource languages.
-Human evaluation would provide stronger evidence but remains expensive at scale.
+Moreover, the small-scale human evaluation was designed on purpose as describe in section \ref{sec:results} to reflect the low-resource settings.
+We acknowledge that this may be seen as a limitation, specially if seen through a high-resource centric lens.

 \paragraph{Computational Cost}

 NSL-MT increases training time by approximately 4x due to the additional negative examples in each batch.
 This overhead remains manageable for research experiments but might pose challenges for large-scale cases.
 The violation generation process itself requires minimal computation but introduces engineering complexity.